krc-coding/H6-Svendepr-ve/Documentation/ProductRepport.md

 When setting up the project the first time, it'll take some extra time as it has to download all the required resources.
 But after that it'll be much faster to start.

-To start the project, run the following command: `docker-compose up -d`
+To start the project, run the following command: `docker compose up -d`
-To stop the project, run the following command: `docker-compose down`
+To stop the project, run the following command: `docker compose down`

 All commands in the rest of the guide should be run from within the container.
 To open a terminal within the container: `docker exec -it ProjectManager-server bash`

 ## Installing dependencies

-2. Install composer dependencies: `composer install`
+1. Install composer dependencies: `composer install`
-3. Install npm dependencies: `npm ci`
+2. Install npm dependencies: `npm ci`

+If you've installed the dependencies through docker, then you also need to update the user and group of the installed files.
+To do this, run the following command: `chown -R www-user:www-user vendor node_modules`

 ## Setting up the backend